EU to tackle unfair airline competition with new rules

 "This will hopefully allow us to move on from mere allegations and somewhat sterile debates to established facts and legal action, where needed," said ACI Europe's Director General Olivier Jankovec.

-Dubai-based Emirates said the aim should be balanced and non-discriminatory regulation serving as a catalyst for increased European liberalisation.
+Dubai-based Emirates said the aim should be balanced and non-discriminatory regulation serving as a catalyst for increased European liberalization.

 "As a financially transparent carrier with a 30-year track record of delivering air connectivity to and from Europe, Emirates welcomes the European Commission proposal to promote fair competition in the global aviation market," a spokeswoman for the airline said.